Union Bridge, Aberdeen 1807

 Margaret Hunter 1851-1933

 James and Margaret’s first daughter finally arrived on the 18th of October 1851 in Aberdeen and was named after her mother.
 Her maternal grandmother and great-grandmother were also called Margaret.
 On the 12th of November 1872, at the delightfully named Canal Road Villa, she married William Thomson, an ironfounder.
 Two years later, they had their first child, a girl, who was duly named Margaret.
 She therefore became James and Margaret’s first grandchild.
-Cressie Hunter, Isabella Connan, James Hunter, William Alexander Henderson, and Peter George followed in due course.
+Cressie, Isabella Connan, James, William Alexander Henderson, and Peter George followed in due course.
 Margaret therefore had a sense of paternal Hunter tradition as well as maternal Margaret tradition.
 She died in 1933.

-Their second daughter, Christina, born on October 4th, 1856.
+Their second daughter, Christina, was born on October 4th, 1856.
 Interestingly her place of birth was Hutchesontown in Glasgow and not Aberdeen.
 She was still living with her parents in Saint Nicholas and later during their time in London with William.
-She met and married William Sutherland on the 30th August 1893 at Westbourne house 438 Union Street Aberdeen.
-At the age of thirty-seven, she had her only daughter, Christina on the 19th September 1894.
+She married William Sutherland on the 30th August 1893 at Westbourne house 438 Union Street Aberdeen.
+At the age of thirty-seven, she had her only daughter, Christina, on the 19th September 1894.
 At the age of forty, she had her only son, Charles Mchardy Hunter, on November 2nd, 1897 at 26,Osborne Place.
 Both Christina and her sister Margaret were left paintings in the will of their brother George Sherwood Hunter.

 Alexander Boddie Hunter 1854-1927 and Sarah Elizabeth Race 1856-1919